 As 2018 comes to an end, the season of self-reflection has begun.
 This time of year, we look inside ourselves and ask– who am I? and who will I become in the upcoming year?
 The truth is, these “simple” questions are not so simple to answer.
 These are loaded questions, and most of us have no idea where we will end up 365 days from now.

-Whether it be your job, lifestyle, eating habits, exercise routines or even your social circle, nobody is going to make these changes for you.
+Whether it be your job, lifestyle, eating habits, exercise routine or even your social circle, nobody is going to make these changes for you.
 If it is something that you truly wish to achieve, every decision you make should work towards these goals.
-Having a plan to achieve these goals – is just as important as having the goal itself.
-What is vision, without execution?
+Having a plan to achieve your goals – is just as important as having the goal itself.
+What is vision, without execution right?
 That being said, it can be really hard to figure what you want to achieve and even harder to stay positive, when things don’t go as planned.

 Truthfully, I have never been a fan of New Year’s Resolutions.
 Yes, if you want to make changes in the upcoming year, I encourage you to take that leap.
 But, the idea of a “resolution” is filled with pressure to succeed on a fixed idea.
 As we change in the upcoming year, our needs and wants change too.
 Sometimes you discover things, you never knew you wanted.
 By having a fixed idea of what it means to be the best version of yourself, you limit yourself from seeing what you really want.
 You take away the self-discovery.

 Not leaving yourself room to grow and adapt, is just a recipe for failure.
 Think about it, how many of you start the year with a resolution, only to find yourself feeling like shit when you haven’t completed it?
 It is true that the most sustainable changes, happen gradually and reflection is key.
 Is this working for you?
 Are there other ways to meet your goals?
 Is this something that you still want?